 Dunmore knew that if the Americans captured Great Bridge, his supply lines that reached south into North North Carolina would be cut.

 In order to protect Great Bridge, Dunmore sent members of the 14th Foot there with orders to build a fort on the north side of the river.
 The fortification was known as Fort Murray and was armed with two cannons and some small swivel guns.
 The troops also removed the planks from the bridge to make the crossing more difficult.
 The men of the 14th were reinforced with troops from the Ethiopian Regiment and the Queen’s Own Regiment.

 November 15, 1775 — Battle of Kemp’s Landing

 Dunmore took 150 troops and marched to Kemp’s Landing, on the eastern branch of the Elizabeth River.
 When he arrived, there were around 170 American militia waiting to ambush him, but they were discovered when one of them fired too soon.
 Dunmore’s forces attacked and ran the Americans off into the woods.
-Dunmore marched from Kemp’s Landing into Norfolk and took control of the city.
+Following the victory in the Battle of Kemp’s Landing, Dunmore marched from Kemp’s Landing into Norfolk and took control of the city.
 He and his men were greeted by cheers from the Loyalists living in Norfolk.

 Late November, 1775 — Dunmore Establishes Base of Operations at Hampton Roads